-XXVII TAGORE FESTIVAL, 2016
+XXXII TAGORE FESTIVAL, 2023

 The Festival, observed every year in honor of Rabindranath Tagore (1861-1941)– poet, dramatist, musician, philosopher, and humanist, who became the first non-European to receive the Nobel prize for literature in 1913 –commemorates the Nobel Laureate’s visit to the UIUC campus in 1912 when he delivered a series lectures at the Channing Murray Chapel.
-Tagore’s creative genius has been celebrated here over the years with novel presentations of music, art, poetry, prose and his overall philosophy.
-The Tagore Festival presents a unique, cross-cultural forum within which the Champaign-Urbana community explores not merely this rich heritage but the prophetic quality of Tagore’s work, which frequently lauded the connectedness of a global culture.
+Tagore’s creative genius has been celebrated here over the years with novel presentations of music, art, poetry, prose, and his overall philosophy.
+The Tagore Festival presents a unique, cross-cultural forum within which the Champaign-Urbana community explores Tagore’s legacy in the global context.

 2023 Tagore Festival: Performance of play at Lincoln Hall Theater

 Suman Mukhopadhyay, an award-winning theater- and film director from Kolkata, and George A. Miller visiting artist at Illinois, will present The Post Office, a play by Rabindranath Tagore.
 Rabindranath Tagore (1861-1941), the first Asian Nobel Laureate in Literature (1913), was a polymath whose original Bengali poems, songs, plays, stories, and novels have been translated into almost every major language of the world.
 The Champaign-Urbana community and the University have a historic connection with Tagore, as it was in Urbana that Tagore delivered his first public lecture in the US in 1912.
 Suman Mukhopadhyay has directed Tagore’s work both on stage and on screen.